 Because we have so much BPA in our tissues, we ingest more than the EPA finds healthy.

 3. Chemicals Leaching into Foods

-Whatever type of plastics you use can leach into your food even faster when we’re talking about hot foods.
+Whatever type of plastics you use can leach into your food even faster when talking about hot foods.